 National Leadership Academy for the Public's Health

 The National Leadership Academy for the Public’s Health (NLAPH) began in 2011 to provide training to four-person multi-sector teams from across the country to advance their leadership skills and achieve health equity in their community.
 Funded by the Centers for Disease Control and Prevention, the one-year program uses an experiential learning process that includes webinars, a multi-day retreat, coaching support, peer networking, and an applied population health project.
-NLAPH is currently training its fourth cohort of fellows.
-Look here for NLAPH Cohort 4's Team Summaries and Map to learn more about our new fellows.
+NLAPH is currently training its fifth cohort of fellows.
+Look here for NLAPH Cohort 5 and Map to learn more about our new fellows.
 To learn more about NLAPH and how CHLP works, watch this short video!

 Where We Work

 "We're living it, but if not for NLAPH getting us to sit down and talk about things strategically, we wouldn't be doing it.
 It's been huge.
 If it wasn't for NLAPH, none of this - none of this - would be happening." - NLAPH Fellow